Prakharsvnit/manuc_dataviz/README.md

 ## Install dependencies

-In terminal,run this command `yarn add`
+Change your current directory to project folder.then run this command `yarn add`

 ## Run project